 Pennywell is involved with local, national and international charities, supporting the work of the Torbay Holiday Helpers Network (THHN), Children and Families in Grief, Time for Families and the Barn Owl Trust.
 Pennywell has also supported a youth worker in the town of Buckfastleigh and donates thousands of pounds a year in tickets to local schools and charitable organisations.

-Since 2003 Pennywell has offered FREE days out for deployed service families via FAFDU which saw Pennywell's owner Chris Murray receive a Cheif of Defence Staff Commendation in 2014.
+Since 2003 Pennywell has offered FREE days out for deployed service families via FAFDU which saw Pennywell's owner Chris Murray receive a Chief of Defence Staff Commendation.

 Sign up to our newsletter and keep up to date with all the latest news from the farm.